 - Can a rotator cuff tear cause muscle atrophy?

-- Can a rotator cuff cause pain in arm pit?
+- Torn rotator cuff neck pain

 - Rotator cuff strain or tear

 - Talk to a orthopedic surgeon online for free